-PK is working for a fairer music marketplace where:
+PK is working to create a better music marketplace by:

-- The music distribution system should serve musicians and listeners.
-Every company in the middle--from record labels to online services--exists to serve those two groups.
+- The music distribution system should benefit musicians and listeners.
+Every company in the middle—from record labels to online services—exists to serve those two groups.

-- The largest content owners (major labels and publishers) should not take advantage of the current music licensing system to stifle competition and entrench their own gatekeeper positions.
+- The music licensing marketplace should be structured to prevent the largest content owners (major labels and publishers) from stifling competition and entrenching their own gatekeeper positions.